-This is our first installment in a new series, NYCurious, where we answer your questions about the city.
+This is part of our series, NYCurious, where we answer your questions about the city.
 Tweet or Facebook Message your queries to us at @amNewYork, with #NYCurious.

 Every year, hundreds of dancers flock to New York City for the chance to spend the holiday season onstage at Radio City Music Hall alongside the Rockettes.
 With only 80 spots total, and even fewer open for newcomers each year, making it as one of the city’s iconic dancers isn’t an easy feat.

 Many who’ve made it past the annual audition process and actually get to high-kick New Yorkers and tourists into the new year remain aware of the rarity of the position they hold.
 Park Slope’s Audrey Telemann, 24, says she’s still “so grateful” after nearly seven years on the team.